vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 We released [Waku spec v0.3](https://specs.vac.dev/waku/waku.html) this week!
 You can see a full changelog [here](https://specs.vac.dev/waku/waku.html#changelog).

-The main change from 0.2 is changing the handshake to be more flexible by specifying options as an association list.
-The driving force for this was making sure we could immediately communicate a list of topics a client is interested in in an unambiguous way.
-This will also give us more flexibility going forward in terms of capabilities and requirements we want to communicate between peers.
-We also added a recommendation for DNS based discovery and an upgradability/compatibility policy.
+The main change from 0.2 is changing the handshake to be more flexible.
+This enables us to communicate topic interest immediately without ambiguity.
+We also did the following:

+- added recommendation for DNS based discovery
+- added an upgradability and compatibility policy
+- cut the spec up into several components

-Additionally, we've cut the spec up into three components.
-This is in-line with our goal of making Vac as modular as possible.
-The components are:
+We cut the spec up in several components to make Vac as modular as possible.
+The components right now are:

 - Waku (main spec), currently in [version 0.3.0](https://specs.vac.dev/waku/waku.html)
 - Waku envelope data field, currently in [version 0.1.0](https://specs.vac.dev/waku/envelope-data-format.html)